NolquDev/NolquDev/README.md

 ## Nolqu Ecosystem

-The Nolqu ecosystem includes several core components:
+The Nolqu ecosystem is planned to include several components.

 ### Core
 - **NolquLang** — The programming language